trietvu14/scriptumlearning-v2/replit.md

 # Scriptum Learning Platform

 ## Overview
-Scriptum is a multi-tenant AI-powered curriculum mapping platform designed for educational institutions.
-Its primary purpose is to streamline curriculum management, integrate with Learning Management Systems (LMS), map educational standards, and provide advanced assessment tools.
-The platform aims to offer a modern, intuitive, and scalable solution for academic institutions to manage and enhance their educational programs, leveraging AI for content categorization and personalized learning paths.
+Scriptum Learning Platform is a comprehensive, multi-tenant, AI-powered curriculum mapping solution designed for educational institutions.
+It integrates with Learning Management Systems (LMS), facilitates standards mapping, and provides advanced assessment tools.
+The platform aims to offer a modern, intuitive, and scalable system for curriculum management, enhancing educational content delivery and alignment with academic standards, thereby improving institutional efficiency and student outcomes.

 ## User Preferences
 - Clean, professional interface suitable for educational institutions